Today I’ve got some Spanish relationship vocabulary to share with you.

 At the time of writing, Valentine’s Day is coming up.
 And you might be thinking about your relationship status with your crush, spouse or significant other.

-If said crush, etc is Spanish (or Spanish speaking), you just might need some vocabulary to talk about the situation and its implications.
+If said crush, etc is Spanish (or generally Spanish-speaking), you just might need some vocabulary to talk about the situation and its implications.

 So, let’s do this…